DataDog/hiring-engineers/answers.md

 # DataDog Hiring Exercise - William Karges Answers

+*Disclaimer: All code is linked in this doc, it can also be found in the config files folder.*

 ## Section 1 - Collecting Metrics

 ### Tags

 Installed DataDog agent on my local Windows machine and added tags in the datadog.yaml.
 It took me longer than it should've as I'm admitedly not great at coming up with naming conventions.

-*tags: - "availability-zone:us-west" - "machine:local" - "env:test"*
+'''tags: - "availability-zone:us-west" - "machine:local" - "env:test"'''

 ![HostMap_Tags.png](assets/HostMap_Tags.png)